Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Introduction

-We now give an outline of the proof which uses purely codimension-2 methods, then precisely define the invariant and then discuss the relation with pseudo-isotopy theory.
-The beginning of the proof focuses on the $k=1$ case, in which case we use $\I$ rather than $\bfI$ to refer to the invariant.
+Consider the case $k=1$, in which case we use $I$ instead of $\mD$.
 Represent $[\alpha]$ by a generic isotopy $\alpha: S^2 \times [0,1]\to \stwostwo$ based at $\Rs$.
 Here we denote $\alpha(S^2 \times t)$ by $R_t$.
 As $t$ increases from 0 to 1, $R_t$ undergoes finger moves and Whitney moves with respect to $\Gs$, e.g see \cite[\S 1]{FQ}.
-As in \cite[\S 4]{Qu} we can arrange that the finger moves occur before $t=1/2$ and the Whitney moves after $t=1/2$ and at $t=1/2$ the finger and Whitney discs intersect both $\Gs$ and $R_{1/2} $ in embedded arcs.
+As in \cite[\S 4]{Qu} we can arrange that the finger moves occur before $t=1/2$ and the Whitney moves after $t=1/2$ and at $t=1/2$ the union of the finger and Whitney discs intersect both $\Gs$ and $R_{1/2} $ in embedded arcs.
 By suitably adding up the intersections between the interiors of the Whitney and finger discs and reducing mod-2 we obtain our invariant, defined precisely in Definition \ref{invariant}.
+Here is our fundamental example $\beta$.